Volunteer Emergency Responder Program

 - EMT-P Paramedic

-Tier one volunteer emergency responders in good standing are eligible to receive a stipend in accordance with program guidelines, participate in the Texas Emergency Services Retirement System (TESRS) and the Length of Service Award Program (LOSAP).
-One of the goals of the tier one volunteer emergency responder is to participate in the “City of Lucas Fire-Rescue Staffing Plan” in accordance with departmental strategies.
+Volunteer emergency responders in good standing are eligible to receive a stipend in accordance with program guidelines and participate in the Length of Service Award Program (LOSAP).
+One of the goals of the volunteer emergency responder is to participate in the “City of Lucas Fire-Rescue Staffing Plan” in accordance with departmental strategies.

-- Tier one volunteer emergency responder stipends are based on the following:
+- Volunteer emergency responder stipends are based on the following:

 - Day shift (7:00 am to 7:00 pm) = $75